 - International owners may be granted permission to rent their property by the Immigration Department.
 Permission rarely extends to periods of more than a year and includes a tax of 7.25 percent.

-These restrictions can make Leasing Property a preferable option for non-Bermudians who wish to live in Bermuda.
+These restrictions can make Leasing Property a preferable option for the majority of non-Bermudians who wish to live in Bermuda.

 Contact Coldwell Banker Bermuda Realty now to ensure compliance with all the rules and regulations that apply to your international real estate purchase.

-*Several exemptions apply with respect to the most recent amendments made under the Bermuda Immigration and Protection Amendment (no.2) Act 2010 for property designated as tourist accommodation and hotel residences.
+* Several exemptions apply with respect to the most recent amendments made under the Bermuda Immigration and Protection Amendment (no.2) Act 2010 for property designated as tourist accommodations and hotel residences as well as commercial property ownership as defined by the Companies Act Amendment 2014.
 Please contact Coldwell Banker Bermuda Realty at 441-292-1793 to speak with a Sales Representative about these exciting new opportunities